 - Automated savings tools

-- Receive direct deposit up to two days early
+- Receive direct deposit up to two days early5

-All banking members can get a Stock-Back debit card.
-Switching to this debit card can be worth it to earn free stock shares for stores you make purchases at.
-Stores without a publicly-traded stock can earn free shares of an S&P 500 index fund.
+All banking members can get a Stock-Back® debit card1.
+Switching to the Stock-Back® card can be worth it to earn back pieces of stock for stores you make purchases at.
+Stores without a publicly-traded stock can earn shares of an S&P 500 index fund.

 It’s possible to earn passive income and park your uninvested cash into a rewards banking account.
 These unique perks can play a deciding factor in choose the best investing platform.